quickwit-oss/tantivy/README.md

 ### On average, how much faster is Tantivy compared to Lucene?
 - According to our [search latency benchmark](https://tantivy-search.github.io/bench/), Tantivy is approximately 2x faster than Lucene.

+### Does tantivy support incremental indexing?
+- Yes.

+### How can I edit documents?
+- Data in tantivy is immutable.
+To edit a document, the document needs to be deleted and reindexed.

+### When will my documents be searchable during indexing?
+- Documents will be searchable after a `commit` is called on an `IndexWriter`.
+Existing `IndexReader`s will also need to be reloaded in order to reflect the changes.
+Finally, changes are only visible to newly acquired `Searcher`.